-As a savings and loan holding company, Synchrony is subject to regulation, supervision and examination by the Federal Reserve Board.
+As a savings and loan holding company and, as of June 2017, a financial holding company, Synchrony is subject to regulation, supervision and examination by the Federal Reserve Board.
 As a large provider of consumer financial services, we are also subject to regulation, supervision and examination by the CFPB.